 1. Make sure you record your audio correctly.
 People can put up with out of focus images but if the audio is off, you will have a hard time attracting viewers.

 2. Make your videos short and to the point.
 I’m not a big fan of long-winded videos that in reality could have been cut down to a few minutes.

 3. If your video is short, don’t introduce rapid, MTV cutting; it will only make your audience feel sick from too fast editing and too much movement.

 4. Don’t mislead your audience with your video’s title; make sure your title accurately describes your video and what’s in it.

 5. Don’t cover too much ground in one short video.
-If you try to cover too many subjects in a short space of time, you may find hard to hold audience’s attention.
+If you try to cover too many subjects in a short space of time, you may find it hard to hold the audience’s attention.
 Make your videos very specific.
-If it is ‘how to’ video you are making, answer just one question, not gazillion at the same time.
+If it is a ‘how to’ video you are making, answer just one question, not a gazillion at the same time.

 6. Don’t use special effect excessively, especially if it doesn’t look natural.

 7. Experiment with shooting and editing styles.
 Not every style suits the subject or the video you are making.

 8. If a link is included in your video, make sure you add that link in the description box below the video.

 9. Use the right keywords and phrases to describe your video’s content.